mascam97/laravel-inertia-notes/README.md

 - Learn better practices with Docker compose.
 - Learn Inertia to create a Single Page Application.
 - Install all the package from Jetstream and Sail.
-- Create a basic CRUD, each user manage its data.
+- Create a basic CRUD, each user manages its data.
 - Implement testing to the CRUD with PHPUnit.

 ## Getting Started :rocket: